odoo/documentation/content/administration/odoo_sh/getting_started/settings.rst

 .. image:: settings/interface-settings-collaborators.png
    :align: center

-There are two levels of users:
+There are three levels of users:

-* Admin: has access to all features of Odoo.sh.
+- :guilabel:`Admin`: has access to all features of an Odoo.sh project.

-* User: does not have access to the project settings nor to the production and staging databases.
+- :guilabel:`Tester`: has access to the *Staging* and *Development* databases and their tooling.

-The user group is meant for developers who can make modifications in your code but are not allowed to access the production data.
-Users of this group cannot connect to the production and staging databases using the *1-click connect* feature, but they can of course use their regular account on these databases if they have one, using their regular credentials.
+  This role is for users conducting User Acceptance Tests.
+Testers can work with copies of production data but cannot access the production database through the Odoo.sh tooling.

-In addition, they cannot use the webshell nor have access to the server logs.
+- :guilabel:`Developer`: has access only to the *Development* databases and their tooling.
+This role is for developers who propose code modifications but are not allowed to access production and staging databases through the Odoo.sh tooling.

 .. list-table::
    :header-rows: 1